AdaWorld: Learning Adaptable World Models with Latent Actions: Introduction

 \section{Introduction}

 Intelligent agents should perform effectively across various tasks~\cite{reed2022generalist,lee2022multi,durante2024interactive,raad2024scaling}.
 A promising solution to this objective is developing world models that can simulate different environments~\cite{wu2024pre,wu2024ivideogpt,yang2023learning,hansen2023td}.
 Recent world models are typically initialized from pretrained video models~\cite{xiang2024pandora,agarwal2025cosmos,he2025pre}.
 Despite improved generalization, these models still require substantial action labels and high training costs to acquire precise action controllability.
-While it is possible to annotate videos with pseudo labels for pretraining~\cite{baker2022video,zhang2022selfd}, defining a unified action format for general environments is challenging.
+While pseudo labels can be annotated for videos~\cite{baker2022video,zhang2022selfd}, defining a unified action format for general environments is challenging.
 As a result, existing methods often require costly training when adapting to new environments with varying action specifications~\cite{gao2024vista,chi2024eva,che2024gamegen}.
 These limitations pose great challenges for transferring and learning new actions based on limited interactions and finetuning.

 As humans, we can estimate the effects of different actions through limited experiences~\cite{ha2018recurrent}.
 This ability likely arises from our internal representations of actions learned from extensive observations~\cite{rizzolatti1996premotor,romo2004neuronal,dominici2011locomotor}.
 These common knowledge can be reused across different contexts and associated with specific action spaces efficiently~\cite{rybkin2018learning,schmeckpeper2020learning,sun2024video}.
 Consequently, humans can easily transfer observed actions to various contexts and imagine the transitions of new environments through a few interactions~\cite{poggio2004generalization}.
 These insights motivate us to ponder: can we achieve human-like adaptability in world modeling by learning transferrable action representations from observations?